 The conceptual framework and ethical dilemmas

-As a member, you have a responsibility to safeguard the fundamental principles set out in the ACCA Rulebook and to ensure that any threats to them are adequately addressed by implementing safeguards.
+As a member, you have a responsibility to safeguard the fundamental principles set out in the ACCA Code of Ethics and Conduct (the Code) and to ensure that any threats to them are adequately addressed by applying safeguards.

 Understanding the conceptual framework

-If you either fail to recognise threats to our fundamental principles, or ignore your responsibility to address them, you’ll be liable to disciplinary action.
+If you either fail to recognise threats to thefundamental principles, or ignore your responsibility to address them, you’ll be liable to disciplinary action.

-Help is at hand in the form of the conceptual framework set out in our Rulebook.
-Based on the IESBA model, this principles-based approach to addressing ethical dilemmas will equip you to recognise threats and satisfy yourself that you’ve acted ethically when addressing them.
+Help is at hand in the form of the conceptual framework set out in Section A (Part 1) of the Code.
+This principles-based approach to addressing ethical dilemmas will equip you to recognise threats and satisfy yourself that you’ve acted ethically when addressing them.

 An ethical dilemma: what would you do?